-All states estimate that 85-100% of in-scope community mental health care services provided contact data to the collection.
-Overall service contact data coverage for jurisdictions was estimated to be between 92-100%.
+All states estimate that 90-100% of in-scope community mental health care services provided contact data to the collection.
+Overall service contact data coverage for jurisdictions was estimated to be between 85-100%.
 Most states reported small collection gaps that are being addressed.

-New South Wales reported that the coverage of the Justice Health data collection has improved from the last reporting period, but is not resolved, and continues to be impacted by the introduction of a new system.
-New South Wales also reported that there are some variations in the way data is collected between the local health districts.
+New South Wales reported that the coverage of the Justice Health data collection continues to be impacted by the introduction of a new system.
+New South Wales reported that there are some variations in the way data is collected between the local health districts.